 It’s the morning of my 24th birthday.
 I should have woken up feeling excited by the prospects of celebration, gifts and attention.
 But instead, I’m overtaken by a sense of dread and I’d even go so far as to say disgust and shame.
 One year left to go before hitting the big two five and losing my young person status.
 No more young person’s railcard, graduate bank account or ability to tick the 18-24 year old box on random surveys where I could indicate that my views belonged to someone who was barely an adult.
 I was soon to be an OAP and declared that next year on my birthday and every subsequent anniversary thereafter, I was going to have to lie about my age.

 It’s been a decade since the British Fashion Council and its US counterpart, the Council of Fashion Designers of America, introduced guidelines against the use of models under the age of 16 for runway shows.
-More recently, Vogue magazine, all 21 international versions, similarly made a pledge that girls (and boys) that fell in that same age category would no longer appear on the pages of their publications.
+More recently, Vogue magazine, all 21 international versions, similarly made a pledge that girls (and boys) that fall in that same age category would no longer appear on their pages either.
 There’s a strong argument that forming legislation to promote more of this genre of initiative would go some way in changing society’s understanding of what’s beautiful and desire to emulate child-like characteristics.
 But whether I’ll really feel any better about ageing, body image and size, knowing its presentation by my favourite brands has been mandated is dubious.
 Tell me I’m beautiful and mean it.

 Sales Assistants are instructed to target even women in their early twenties to buy anti-ageing products.
-My first encounter was at 21 with a woman offering me what was initially unsolicited counsel.
-The pretext was that prevention was better than cure and that traditional, old school advice to eat well, avoid smoking and use sun protection would no longer be enough to stay looking young.
+My first experience was at 21 with a woman offering me what was initially unsolicited counsel.
+The pretext was that prevention was better than cure and that the traditional, old school advice to just eat well, avoid smoking and use sun protection was no longer enough if I wanted to stay looking young.

-The more extreme measures such as cosmetic surgery and ‘non-invasive’ treatments including Botox and fillers have been popularised by twenty-something celebrities in reality TV.
-The cast of TOWIE, Geordie Shore and Made in Chelsea are certainly no strangers to the needle and their choices have phenomenal influence over a young audience.
-They perpetuate the fear in viewers like me of the horrors of growing older.
-These procedures, for the rising stars, have often resulted in fashion and cosmetic lines and highly compensated social media endorsement deals for ironically, well-being associated goods.
-But without them I’m still yearning for my fashion career dreams and spending big for beauty with my bank balance figure plummeting further into the red.
+The more extreme measures such as cosmetic surgery and ‘non-invasive’ treatments, Botox and fillers, have been popularised by twenty-something celebrities in reality TV.
+The cast of TOWIE, Geordie Shore and Made in Chelsea are certainly no strangers to the needle and their choices have phenomenal influence over a young audience perpetuating the fear in viewers like me of the horrors of growing older.
+These types of procedures for reality TV stars often lead to fashion lines, make-up ranges and highly compensated social media endorsement deals, ironically for well-being associated goods.
+But what about the rest of us?
+I’m still yearning for my career dreams, to move out the family home, yet can’t stop spending big for beauty as my bank balance figure plummets further into the red.